Arriving in the UK

 The condition to register with the police is given to people of certain nationalities who come to the UK for more than six months.
 You can check the list of countries whose nationals need to register in Appendix 2 of the Immigration Rules.

-If you have been studying on a course of less than six months and progress to a new course that will last longer than six months, check your new BRP or visa vignette which will note whether or not you need to register with the Police.
+If you have been studying on a course of less than six months and progress to a new course that will last longer than six months, check your new vignette, BRP or letter which will tell you whether or not you need to register with the Police.
+If any doubt, please contact an Immigration Adviser.

-If you are required to register, the condition will always be printed on your vignette or BRP.
-You must register with the police within seven days of arriving in the UK, unless your college or university has made special arrangements for new students to register outside this seven day deadline.
+If you are required to register, the condition will always be printed on your vignette, your BRP or the letter that you received when your passport was returned to you by UK Visas and Immigration.
+You must register with the police within seven days of arriving in the UK.
 There is a registration fee of £34.
 When you register, you will receive a Police Registration Certificate.
 For further details please see our 'responsibility for your Tier 4 (General) visa web page.

 International students renting private accommodation in England